 Crafts & Playthings

 Want help putting all of the resources for Waldorf homeschooling together into plan that works for you and your family?
-Check out my guidebook, Planning for Waldorf Homeschooling: Keeping It Simple or my group coaching program, Plan It Out, to help you create your own unique plan.
+Check out my guidebook, Waldorf Homeschooling – Simplified: Your Toolkit for Grades 1 – 8, or my group coaching program, Plan It Out, to help you create your own unique plan.